Nigeria

 Export Products

-Nigeria's most dominant export product by far are petroleum oils, followed by natural gas and vessels.
-Important agricultural products are oil seeds, cocoa beans, and nuts.
+Nigeria's dominant export product is petroleum oil, followed by natural gas.
+Together these two products account for more than 90% of exports.
+Other important exports are fertilisers, oil seeds, cocoa beans, and nuts.

 Trade Partners

-The EU, India and China are Nigeria's most important trading partners.
-The EU is the most important destination for Nigerian export products. and the largest partners for imports.
+The EU, China, the US and India are Nigeria's most important trading partners.
+The EU is the most important destination for Nigerian export products, while China is the largest supplier.

 Economic Structure

-The majority of the Nigerian population is employed in the agricultural sector although it only contributes about 24% to the country's GDP.
+The majority of the Nigerian population is employed in the agricultural sector, although it only contributes about 23% to the country's GDP (2023).
 Resource extraction is the most important sector of the economy, particularly the extraction of crude oil, natural gas, coal, and tin.
-The service sector significantly contributed to the economic growth of the country, especially the telecommunications sector.
+The service sector significantly contributes to the economic growth of the country, especially the telecommunications sector.

 Usage of GSP Preferences

-Nigeria uses trade preferences granted under the GSP for about 42% of its total EU exports.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 79.8%.
+Because most of Nigeria's exports (mineral fuels) enter the EU market duty free under the normal tariff regime, only about 0.4% of total EU imports from the country used GSP preferences in 2023.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 63%.

 Trade with the EU